 Aurora Elements

 Aurora Elements is a drop-in JavaScript library that embeds PCI-compliant payment fields directly into your checkout page.
-It lets you collect card details without sensitive data ever touching your servers.
+It lets you collect card details without sensitive data ever touching your servers, as the embedded elements are securely rendered and managed by Aurora's infrastructure.

 Aurora Elements renders secure, isolated payment input fields, such as card number, expiry, and CVV, inside your page by iframes managed by the arise.js library.